Dual curvature measures for log-concave functions: Introduction

-where $h_{K_g}$ is the support function of the support set $K_g$ of $g$, and $\psi^*$ is the Legendre-Fenchel conjugate of $\psi$. \end{theorem} We emphasize again that it is expected that we need some condition on $f$ that mimics the idea that ``$f$ contains the origin in its interior''.
-The assumption that $f$ achieves its maximum at the origin ensures that almost all of $f$'s nonempty level sets contain the origin in the interior.
-Equation \eqref{eq 400a} guarantees that these level sets contain the origin in the interior in some \emph{uniform} way.
+where $h_{K_g}$ is the support function of the support set $K_g$ of $g$, and $\psi^*$ is the Legendre-Fenchel conjugate of $\psi$. \end{theorem}

+Note that hypothesis \eqref{eq 400a} in the above theorem is not the best hypothesis, see Proposition \ref{prop 8221} and Remark \ref{remark 8101} for more details.
+We emphasize again that it is expected that we need some condition on $f$ that mimics the idea that ``$f$ contains the origin in its interior''.
+The assumption that $f$ achieves its maximum at the origin, together with hypothesis \eqref{eq 400a}, ensures that almost all of $f$'s nonempty level sets contain the origin in the interior and these level sets contain the origin in their interiors in some \emph{uniform} way.
 We remark that if $f$ is $C^{1,\alpha}$ in a neighborhood of the origin, then \eqref{eq 400a} is satisfied.
+To better explain the condition $g(o)>0$, we focus for the moment on the special case that $g$ is the characteristic function of some convex body $L$.
+In this case, without the condition $g(o)>0$, the convex body $L$ might be far away from the origin.
+As a consequence, the origin might be outside the Minkowski combination of the level sets of $f$ and $L$.
+This makes it very challenging to apply geometric results to level sets of $f$.
+See Theorem \ref{theorem delta layer cake} for details.

-When $f$ and $g$ are characteristic functions of convex bodies that contain the origin in their interiors, the first term in \eqref{eq 95} vanishes and the second term becomes the right side of \eqref{eq 92}.
+When $f$ and $g$ are characteristic functions of convex bodies that contain the origin in their interiors, the first integral on the right-hand side in \eqref{eq 95} vanishes whereas the second term becomes the right-hand side of \eqref{eq 92}.

-One important aspect of the study of geometric measures arising in this fashion is through their \emph{Minkowski problems}.
-In differential geometry, they are known as various prescribed curvature problems.
-This line of research that asks when a given measure $\mu$ can be realized as a certain geometric measure of a to-be-solved convex body (without any unnecessary regularity assumptions) goes all the way back to the classical Minkowski problem that inspired the study of nonlinear elliptic PDE through the last century; see, for example, Minkowski \cite{MR1511220}, Aleksandrov \cite{MR0001597}, Cheng-Yau \cite{MR0423267}, Pogorelov\cite{MR0478079}, and the works of Caffarelli on the regularity theory of Monge-Amp\`{e}re equations \cite{MR1005611, MR1038359,MR1038360}, among many other influential works.
+\emph{Minkowski problems} in convex geometric analysis are characterization problems of geometric measures associated with convex bodies.
+These geometric measures are often ``derivatives'' of important geometric invariants.
+In differential geometry, Minkowski problems are known as various prescribed curvature problems.
+This line of research that asks when a given measure $\mu$ can be realized as a certain geometric measure of a to-be-solved convex body (without any unnecessary regularity assumptions) goes back to the classical Minkowski problem that inspired the study of nonlinear elliptic PDE through the last century; see, for example, Minkowski \cite{MR1511220}, Aleksandrov \cite{MR0001597}, Cheng-Yau \cite{MR0423267}, Pogorelov\cite{MR0478079}, and the works of Caffarelli on the regularity theory of Monge-Amp\`{e}re equations \cite{MR1005611, MR1038359,MR1038360}, among many other influential works.
 In many ways, the study of Minkowski problems goes hand-in-hand with the study of sharp isoperimetric inequalities; see \cite{MR1849187}.